jjpark0727/Portfolio_Statistical_Analysis/README.md

 # Portfolio_Statistical-Analysis

-This portfolio consists of statistical analysis projectst that I worked on either in college or on my own.
+This portfolio consists of statistical analysis projects that I worked on either in college or on my own.

 ---